roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 Treesitter builds an internal graph representation of your code which can be used by plugins authors to write plugins and for better than normal syntax highlighting.

+## Goals

+* Minimize the amount of configuration we have to maintain
+* Ensure we have mechanisms to install and update everything
+* Ensure keybindings are discoverable, logically grouped, and don't conflict
+* Create a cheatsheet to remind us of stuff we dont use often or can help us whilst learning

 ## My Approach

 LunarVim is described as "An IDE layer for Neovim with sane defaults.
 Completely free and community driven.".
 LunarVIM adds a good set of default plugins to NeoVIM with configurations that will suit most people, and more importantly to me, it comes with all the essentials pre-configured but also allows customisation (enabling/disabling/configuration) and extension using additional plugins.